 Part of My Story

-Following the death of my late husband, I found comfort in volunteering in the oncology department of our local children’s hospital.
-I was soon accepted into a CPE (Clinical Pastoral Education) Program, a year-long training, to become a Hospital Lay Chaplain.
+Later I found comfort in volunteering in the oncology department of our local children’s hospital.
+A few months later I trained for a year to become an Interfaith Hospital Lay Chaplain through a CPE (Clinical Pastoral Education) Program.

-It matters not to me one’s chosen faith, if any, one’s sexual preference, or the color of one’s skin.
-What is important to me is being who my late husband and I did not have.
+It matters not to me one’s faith, if any, one’s sexual preference, or color of one’s skin.
+What is important to me is serving beside anyone who wishes to be curious.
+It doesn’t matter if you have been given a live-changing diagnosis or simply wish to be prepared.

 Education